richtier/google-drive-folder-upload/readme.rst

 Login to https://console.developers.google.com and generate an Oauth client id file.
 Set the "Authorized redirect URIs" to http://localhost:8080/

-Then download the credentials file and save it under `config/client_secrets.json`.
+Then download and open the credentials file to retrieve the `client_id` and `client_secret`.

+Update `settings.yml` with the `client_id` and `client_secret`

-You will be prompted to authenticate the application the first time you run the script.
+You will be prompted to authenticate the application the first time you run the script, but from that point onwards your session will be remembered.

 Usage